dantuthilljones/Masters/README.md

 3. Create a folder called "bin" `mkdir bin`
 4. Move in to this new folder `cd bin`
 5. Set the environment variable "QT_PLUGIN_PATH" to the qt plugin location.
 For me this location is "/home/dan/Qt/5.9.2/gcc_64/plugins" and so the command is `export QT_PLUGIN_PATH=/home/dan/Qt/5.9.2/gcc_64/plugins`
-6. If you moved the libqgtk3.so file so that paravie will open, you will need to put it back in the platformthemes folder now
+6. If you moved the libqgtk3.so file so that paraview will open, you will need to put it back in the platformthemes folder now
 6. Generate the project via cmake `ccmake ../src`
 7. In the CMake interface, press `c` to configure the project.
 This will probably fail because your dependancies will have different location to mine.
 You will need to correct the values of "Boost\_INCLUDE\_DIR" and "ParaView\_DIR".
 If they don't appear in the interface, try pressing `t` which opens advanced options.
 7. Select the generate option once it is available in the CMake interface by pressing `g`